PrepMarquis/novela-hugo-starter/content/post/the-end-of-selections.md

 #### We live in a world of rejection letters, poor grades, disillusioning resumes and the cold silence after you hit send.

 Hey! maybe an automated reply bot would catch your message to follow-up on you.
 Then proceed to send you latest updates from the company/school/program you applied for.
 Who knows?

+It is pretty much evident that our world is a one piece of solid competition over scarce resources.